-- > Do you have audited evidence of adherence to all appropriate regulations, including to US 21 Code of Federal Regulation (CFR) Part 11 and the General Data Protection Regulation (GDPR)? - > How will eCOA data align with the rest of the trial data? - > How easily can sites and patients use your solution?
-Can I get a demo? - > Do you offer BYOD, and what are your device purchasing and lease options for provisioned devices? - > How will you support any additional training for site staff and patients? - > Do you have a full-service 24/7 help desk?
+- Do you have audited evidence of adherence to all appropriate regulations, including to US 21 Code of Federal Regulation (CFR) Part 11 and the General Data Protection Regulation (GDPR)? - How will eCOA data align with the rest of the trial data? - How easily can sites and patients use your solution?
+Can I get a demo? - Do you offer bring-your-own-device (BYOD), and what are your device purchasing and lease options for provisioned devices? - How will you support any additional training for site staff and patients? - Do you have a full-service 24/7 help desk?